COMMUNITY BASED MODEL

-We are not just one church or multiple churches getting involved (the church doing this "FOR" the city).
+We are not just one church or multiple organizations getting involved (doing this "FOR" the city).

-We work hand in hand with government (city, county, and state), education, neighborhoods, media, businesses, non-profits, other faiths and non-faith organizations to make this a community-wide effort (the church doing this "WITH" the city).
+We work hand in hand with government (city, county, and state), education, neighborhoods, media, businesses, non-profits, other faiths and non-faith organizations to make this a city-wide effort (doing this "WITH" the city).

-We have found by focusing on doing things "WITH" the city, it has opened up new relationships with key people and departments that we never had had access to previously and provided us with amazing evangelism and discipleship opportunities.
+We have found by focusing on doing things "WITH" the city, it has opened up new relationships with key people and departments that we never had had access to previously and provided us with amazing outreach opportunities.

-To love our cities like Jesus does so that our cities will thrive.
+We love our cities so that our cities will thrive!

 At these community-wide volunteer days, people engage in a variety of projects, including appreciating public servants, visiting convalescent homes, donating blood, building a house with Habitat for Humanity, and working in city parks and schools, among other opportunities.